herrfugbaum/cato.js/README.md

 - [x] class asignment needs to be moved to js. user should only need to set an id on the container
 - [x] need to deal with max-width esp. on img tag
 - [x] fix max-width problem for vertical sliders too
-- [ ] remove necessity to pass initial range per hardcoded html properties
+- [x] remove necessity to pass initial range per hardcoded html properties
+- [ ] DRY code

 ## Changelog